LeoRover/LeoOS/README.md

-# leo_os
+# LeoOS
+LeoOS is a Debian-based Operating System distribution for the single-board computer running inside Leo Rover (currently Raspberry Pi 4B).
+It uses Ubuntu and Fictionlab package archives, comes with a ROS distribution, preconfigured network, a desktop environment, a service for starting base functionalities at boot, and many more.

 This repository contains an [image-builder] configuration for building LeoOS images (OS images for Raspberry Pi computer running inside Leo Rover). \
-For the built, compressed images, visit the [Releases page](https://github.com/LeoRover/leo_os/releases).
+For the built, compressed images, visit the [Releases page](https://github.com/LeoRover/LeoOS/releases).

+## Versions
+The major version (the first part in the three-part version number) is tied to the Ubuntu and ROS distributions the OS is based on.
+For now, the version semantics look as follows:
+* 1.0.0 and up - Ubuntu 20.04 Focal Fossa and ROS Noetic
+* Before 1.0.0 - Ubuntu 18.04 Bionic Beaver and ROS Melodic

-# Build stages
+## Build stages
 The configuration consists of 5 stages, each one creates a valid root filesystem for Raspberry Pi 3/4.
 The last two stages are exported to bootable SD card images.

 Here's a short description and list of changes for each stage: